Saturday 9 and Sunday 10 December 2023, 1pm to 5pm - classroom

 Our tutors have a combined 25 plus years of experience working with patients at The Christie NHS Foundation Trust and other cancer and supportive care settings, as well as extensive therapeutic experience in other areas within healthcare, charity and private sectors.

-Feedback from previous Adapting massage for hospice and cancer care course
+Feedback from previous Adapting massage for hospice and supportive care course

 Prerequisite: Level 3 Massage Therapy diploma or equivalent and 1 year’s therapeutic practice.